 You can, however, train multimodal LLMs on huge datasets to specialise them in data extraction.
 If you would like to find out more about Evolution AI’s data capture solution, please book a demo or email hello@evolution.ai.

-We’ve also developed an LLM-based solution for capturing data from financial statements, which will be released later this month - sign up on our homepage for more information.
+We’ve also developed an LLM-based solution for capturing data from financial statements, Financial Statements AI.
+Book a demo for more information.